performant-software/mel-website/_editions/letters-and-family-correspondence.md

 collection of another two hundred letters.
 Both sets of family correspondence, organized by letter-writer in individual folders, are held in the Gansevoort-Lansing Collection.
-NYPL's Duyckinck Collection also contains a score of Melville and Melville family letters.
-Other important holdings are at Houghton, Berkshire Athenaeum, Beinecke, Boston Public, and UVa libraries, with single items located at 31 other repositories.
+NYPL's Duyckinck Collection also contains additional Melville and Melville family letters.
+Other important holdings are at Houghton, Berkshire Athenaeum, Beinecke, Boston Public, and Univeristy of Virginia libraries, with single items located at 31 other repositories.
 Scholars, including Bryant, Kelley, Lori Robertson-Lorant, and Hershel Parker, have used their independent transcriptions of these unedited letters in their scholarship, and yet the full critical impact